csabapalfi/pagespeed-insights-scripts/README.md

 Get a score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

-* **Use the score to look for longer-term trends and identify big changes**; but prefer your own analytics/field data for finer details
-* **Individual metrics marked slow (red) usually highlight genuine problems**, even though actual values are not 100% accurate
-* **Reduce variability by doing multiple runs, forcing A/B test variants, and other means** — but even with reduced variability, some inherent inaccuracies remain

-Check out my blog post for more details: [What's in the Google PageSpeed score?](https://medium.com/expedia-group-tech/whats-in-the-google-pagespeed-score-a5fc93f91e91)

 - [Requirements](#requirements)
 - [Usage](#usage)
   * [`--runs`,`--warmup-runs` - multiple runs](#--runs--warmup-runs---multiple-runs)